 These are not all of the possible side effects of Injectafer.

-General information about Injectafer
+General information about the safe and effective use of Injectafer

 To report side effects, contact American Regent at 1-800-734-9236 or E-mail: pv@americanregent.com or Fax: 1-610-650-0170.